No. 008

 Le Courcelles

-Double body Buffet de salon
+Double body Buffet de salon. c.
+1937

 Le Courcelles makes a bold argument through its soft and hypnotizing serpentine front.
 The bookmatched walnut burl follows the full undulating width without seam — a construction choice that demands more from the veneer, more from the craftsman, and announces its ambition before the doors are opened.
 When they are, the upper body reveals a fitted interior of considered purpose: glass shelving at center, a column of three drawers at right, a locking cabinet at left — the working architecture of a Parisian host who entertained with intention.